jefftranter/Z80/AutoRepeatModule/README.md

 REPEAT key can still be used if you want an immediate repeat function.

 ## Other

+There is a third party replacement available for the keyboard encoder IC used on the H19/H89.
+It implements autorepeat internally.
+It is unknown if the autorepeat module will work this part, but in any case it would serve no purpose.

 The hardware design is Open Source Hardware, licensed under the The TAPR Open Hardware License.
 You are welcome to build the circuit and use my